Best Note-Taking Apps 2021

 Note-taking is the practice of recording information from different sources.
 What each note looks like and what notes are written down, stored, and organized are dependent on the user’s interests and requirements.

 For example, notes taken when writing academic papers differ from what most people quickly jot down on a sticky note or calendar.
-Nevertheless, whether you are writing down information from a webinar, a reminder to water the houseplants, or daily to-do list, note-taking is the process of obtaining and compiling information.
+Nevertheless, whether you are writing down information from a webinar, a reminder to water the houseplants, or a daily to-do list, note-taking is the process of obtaining and compiling information.

 There is no singular method or technique for taking notes.
 Although the format may be restricted due to the material or tool you use, whether a digital app or classic pen and paper, you have the freedom to choose form and function.
 In general, notes can be in one of three forms: summary, paraphrase, or direct quotation.

-Generally the more information we consume, the more knowledge we have, right?
+Generally, the more information we consume, the more knowledge we have, right?
 Well, we may learn more information, but do we remember it?

 Educator Edgar Dale developed the Cone of Experience, a model associating learning activities with learning outcomes.
 The Cone of Experience compares the learning experience (whether by doing, hearing, reading, or observing) with the memory retention of an individual.